graphprotocol/contracts/DEPLOYMENT.md

 > For every file in the audit scope, do its current bytes match the audited version's bytes?

 This scheme preserves that property by construction.
-Deployment branches are branched from `main` (or from a deploy tag for hotfixes) and only move forward; the audited bytes on `main` flow into the deployment branch unchanged unless a cycle-specific fix explicitly modifies them, in which case the fix is gated by the `audited` label on its merge-back PR.
+Deployment branches are branched from `main` (or from a deploy tag for hotfixes) and only move forward; audited bytes on `main` flow into the deployment branch unchanged unless a release-specific fix modifies them — in which case the fix passes through the `main` audit gate when it lands there (directly or via merge-back).

 The audit scope is a transitive closure — a reviewed contract's imports are implicitly in scope even if the PR didn't touch them — and the audit reference is a pinned commit SHA, not a PR number or label.
 A CI check can be added to provide a mechanical floor under the cultural FF-preference: diff the audited paths between the last audit tag and `HEAD`, and either require the diff to be empty or require a fresh audit.
 See [Appendix A: Audit Integrity CI Check](#appendix-a-audit-integrity-ci-check) for the sketch and the design decisions it depends on.